goodwright/nextflow.py/docs/source/installing.rst

 ~~~~~~~~

 nextflow.py requires the Nextflow executable to be installed and in your PATH.
-Instructions for install Nextflow can be found at
+Instructions for installing Nextflow can be found at
 `their website <https://www.nextflow.io/docs/latest/getstarted.html#installation/>`_.